 There is a general trend and desire to make work more collaborative.
-Yet when I ask teams to draw a diagram of how they work, they often come up with something like this (I’m simplifying it):
+Yet when I ask groups of people in the workplace to draw a diagram of how they work, they often come up with something like this (I’m simplifying it):

 In this view, the workers form an assembly line.
 But their work doesn’t really flow like an assembly line.
 For example, a Software Developer may find a logical inconsistency in a feature specification and send the work back to a Business Analyst.
 A Quality Assurance specialist may do the same when testing the implemented software.
 The BA will update the spec and send the work back to QA.
 QA may find a bug in it and send the work back to the Developer.
 The Deployment Specialist may find something in the code to be an impediment to deployment.
 The Developer then makes the necessary change.
 The code now needs retesting, so it goes back to QA, after which it goes again to Deployment.

-So the team members draw many arrows going back and forth between them to show all these handoffs.
+Such back-and-forth occurs not only between individuals, but also, importantly, between corporate departments, services and cross-functional teams.
+So people draw many arrows going back and forth between them to show all these handoffs.

 Some try to visualize this process on a board they call “kanban”:

 Then they ask, what if, for example, testing hands the work back to BA or Dev?
 Should the card stay in its place or move?
 What if we have WIP limits?
 (Those numbers in the column captions.)
 What if that column is already filled up to the limit and another card needs to move back?